 If you're aiming to develop a modern, effective fighting method, why NOT use the scientific method to do it?

 Of course, we'd need a good, formal testing methodology.
-We couldn't say, as many white belts do, "Yes, that's fine against (x) but what if I did (y)?" and then invalidate whatever technique is being examined.
+We couldn't say, as many white belts do, "Yes, that's fine against (x) but what if I did (y)?" and then invalidate whatever technique or concept that is being examined.
 That'd be moving the goalposts and changes the problem you're trying to solve in the first place.

 It would be neat the know that something works because it's been rigorously (and skeptically) tested, not because charismatic Grand Master so-in-so says it does.